 Available for £9.99 + £2.80 p&p from Amazon.co.uk

-The Author, Jeremy Lodge, lived at Lowdham Grange as the son of a Prison Officer on his first posting in 1963.
+The author, Jeremy Lodge, lived at Lowdham Grange where his father was a Prison Officer on his first posting in 1963.
 He attended Lowdham Primary and Carlton-Le-Willows Grammar Schools then gained a degree at Lancaster University.
 Returning to Nottinghamshire after several years, Jeremy spent most of his career in management, research and development roles for Nottinghamshire County Council and Nottinghamshire Fire and Rescue Service; which included working with many of Nottinghamshire’s community, voluntary and statutory organisations.
 During this time he lived in Arnold, Calverton, Collingham, Mapperley and Ravenshead.
 He has been awarded Masters Degrees by Nottingham Trent and Sheffield Hallam Universities.

 Jeremy’s` long-term interest in history led to his voluntary work with the Southwell Diocese/Nottingham University Church History Project and his publication of several e-books based on his wider research on a number of churches.
-He is also a volunteer for the International Bomber Command Centre in Lincoln and with the Collingham and District Local History Society.
-He is currently engaged on a number of history projects which should come to fruition in 2017.
+He is also a volunteer for the International Bomber Command Centre in Lincoln and is involved with The Nottinghamshire Local History Association, The Friends of the Centre for English Local History (Leicester), Collingham and District Local History Society, and is the Treasurer of a national nurses organisation (BARNA).
+He has recently completed an MA in English Local History at the University of Leicester where an analysis of the origins and early years of Lowdham Grange Borstal was the subject of his dissertation.
+Jeremy has also written books on the history of Collingham and its surrounds east of the river Trent and continues to research and write about Lowdham Grange Borstal where his current book is in its third print run.